pontocom/SecLabs/crypto/ecc.md

 ## Using the Elliptic Curve Cryptography

-The following section of this document is related to the usage of ECC – Elliptic Curve Cryptography.
+The following section of this document is related to the usage of **ECC – Elliptic Curve Cryptography**.
 ECC is an approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
 ECC allows smaller keys compared to non-EC cryptography (based on plain Galois fields) to provide equivalent security.
 Elliptic curves are applicable for key agreement, digital signatures, pseudo-random generators and other tasks.
 Indirectly, they can be used for encryption by combining the key agreement with a symmetric encryption scheme.
 Elliptic curves are also used in several integer factorization algorithms based on elliptic curves that have applications in cryptography, such as Lenstra elliptic-curve factorization.

 ### Listing the available curves